 The Champlain Local Health Integration Network’s (LHIN) mandate is to ensure the publicly-funded health services in our scope are well-organized, appropriately funded, and meet the health needs of the 1.3 million residents who call this region home.

-The Champlain LHIN also delivers home and community care services to more than 64,000 patients annually, including a wide range of health care services and resources to support 58,000+ patients each year at home or in the community.
-Our patient-care coordination teams help develop care plans for people of all ages, focused on maintaining independence and dignity at home and in their community.
+The Champlain LHIN also delivers home and community care services to more than 64,000 patients annually, including a wide range of health care services and resources at home, in the community and in schools.
+Our patient-care coordination teams help develop care plans for people of all ages, focused on maintaining each client's independence and dignity.

 Champlain is Ontario’s easternmost LHIN, and shares a 465-km-long border with Quebec.
 Some of our population's unique characteristics include: